JustinGausin/JustinGausin.github.io/_posts/2024-01-27-OCR-Navy-RMF.md

 # Asset List
 The next step is to create a sample asset list in excel to depict the devices within the delineated diagram.
 I will create three different asset list, albeit only differing slighlty: One asset list will contain all the devices in the diagram, another with one devices missing from the diagram, and another that shows the asset list missing a device shown in the diagram.
 After applying OCR, the three asset list will serve as the reference for testing.

+{% include gallery caption="From Left to right: Perfect List, Not a Perfect List (Values are wrong), Missing Device from List, and Missing Device from Diagram" %}